 The misconception points back to the overall problem of confused messaging in the food, health and nutrition space.
-Companies, influencers and gurus alike are touting an array of dietary patterns, each claiming theirs is the only healthy way to eat and taking a great pains to point out the supposed shortcomings of other options.
+Companies, influencers and gurus alike are touting an array of dietary patterns, each claiming theirs is the only healthy way to eat and taking great pains to point out the supposed shortcomings of other options.

 The more consumers hear how plant-based diets are “missing key nutrients” or plant proteins are somehow lower in quality than animal proteins, the harder it is for them to understand the truth behind plant-based nutrition. 🥙

-But everyone, including the plant-based community, is missing real point.
+But everyone, including the plant-based community, is missing the real point.
 The reason plant-based diets began to make their way into the mainstream in the first place is the fact that they deliver more nutrients, not less.
 It’s a diet centered around actual plant foods that delivers the health benefits consumers are looking for, not simply swapping out meat and dairy for their novel counterparts. 🍨

-A recent article in FoodDive reveals consumer have been buying more fruits and vegetables.
+A recent article in FoodDive reveals consumers have been buying more fruits and vegetables.
 In 2020, sales of organic and conventional produce rose by 14.2% and 10.7%, respectively.
 Organic produce purchases went up even more in the spring when the pandemic was at its height—over 20%, in fact.

 Top performers included: